Music of Uganda: Dancehall

 Dancehall music in Uganda is modeled after Jamaican Dancehall.
 It is among the most influential styles of music in the Ugandan pop music industry.
 The style of music is very similar to the Jamaican style and so like all imported genres, the only major difference is in language used.
 Although most dancehall artists will perform in their local language, in this case Luganda, many of them will every now and then try to mimic Jamaican patois.
 During the early to mid 1990s when Uganda's pop industry was just beginning to be formed, the first international music to make an impression on Ugandan artists was the Raggamuffin music in Jamaica at the time.

 Artists like Shabba Ranks and Buju Banton became the inspiration for Ugandan artists like Shanks Vivi D, Ragga Dee, Menton Krono and Rasta Rob.
 The predominant beat that was used by these artists was the Dem Bow beat which was created by Shabba Ranks.
 This beat became the foundation on which all of Ugandan dancehall was to be built on later, just like it did with Reggaeton.
-In the late 1990s new artists like Mega Dee and Emperor Orlando joined the fray.
+In the late 1990s new artists such as Mega Dee and Emperor Orlandoh joined the fray.

 By the turn of the century, dancehall, or ragga as it was/is commonly called, was already the most popular music genre.
-New artists like Chameleone, Bebe Cool and Bobi Wine joined the scene and consolidated it.
+New artists including Chameleone, Bebe Cool and Bobi Wine joined the scene and consolidated it.
 But they didn't create any marked improvement in the quality and sound of the music they found, as it remained pretty simplistic and heavily based on Dem Bow.
 From then on, the quality of music became commensurate with the quality of production available.
-Chameleone was the first dancehall artist to try to fuse this ragga sound with other genres like Soukous and Kadongo Kamu.
+Chameleone was the first dancehall artist to try to fuse this ragga sound with other genres such as Soukous and Kadongo Kamu.
 By around 2006, there were a variety of musicians practicing the genre but also without much advancement in style or sound.

-By this time, Jamaican dancehall had already taken a sharp turn away from the harsh "ragga" sound based on chatting over simplistic riddims and there was a new wave of dancehall deejays like Vybz Kartel and Busy Signal who were deejaying over more advanced riddims.
-Artists like Dr Hilderman came into the scene with new words like Double bed Mazongoto and have continued to grow.
-It is not until very recently that we have begun to also see new Ugandan artists like Rabadaba, Sizza and Fidempa create a more modern version of dancehall.
-Ugandan dancehall artists have reaped big from the industry, many are industrious and live luxurious lives.
+By this time, Jamaican dancehall had already taken a sharp turn away from the harsh "ragga" sound based on chatting over simplistic riddims and there was a new wave of dancehall deejays such as Vybz Kartel and Busy Signal who were deejaying over more advanced riddims.
+Artists such as Dr Hilderman came into the scene with new words such as Double bed Mazongoto and have continued to grow.
+Subsequently, new Ugandan artists emerged including Rabadaba, Sizza and Fidempa create a more modern version of dancehall.
+Ugandan dancehall artists have achieved significant financial success within the industry, many are industrious and live luxurious lives.